dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 this supposed "feature" made me so uneasy.
 So I am sitting down now in an attempt to write about it, which usually helps to structure my thoughts.
-And who knows, maybe some of the younglings will read it, or maybe some of the nostr devs who don't know too much about bitcoin can learn a thing or two about UTXOs and stuff.
+And who knows, maybe some of the younglings will read it, or maybe some of the nostr devs who don't know too much about bitcoin can learn a thing or two about [UTXOs][UTXOs] and stuff.

 Let's get into it.